rodinhart/ARM16/readme.md

 ## Data paths
 ![datapaths](comp_arch.png)

+note: In the diagram above the ALU block represents both ALU and SHU

 ## Instruction set

 | Assembly         | Bits                  | IN1  | IN2| IN3 | OUT    | Notes